 Several studies show that centenarians display decreased susceptibility to ageing-associated illness, chronic inflammation and infectious disease.
 A study in 2021 (3) found that centenarians have a gut microbiome with high levels of microbes which generate special bile acids including iso-, 3-oxo-, allo-, 3-oxoallo-, and isoallo-lithocholic acid (LCA).
 The researchers found that the centenarian's faecal microbiota were high in Odoribacteraceae bacterial strains that produced these bile acids and other beneficial enzymes.
-This provided protection against gram-positive (but not gram-negative) multidrug-resistant pathogens such as Clostridioides difficile and Enterococcus faecium.
+One bile acid called isoallo-lithocholic acid (isoalloLCA) was considered particularly beneficial.
+They provided protection against gram-positive (but not gram-negative) multidrug-resistant pathogens such as Clostridioides difficile and Enterococcus faecium.

 1. Cox, A. J. et al.

 Oral administration of the probiotic Lactobacillus fermentum VRI-003 and mucosal immunity in endurance athletes.

 British Journal of Sports Medicine 2008 Feb 13.